Tomboy: Gender roles

 The idea that there are girl activities and clothing, and that there are boy activities and clothing, is often reinforced by the tomboy concept.
 Tomboyism can be seen as both refusing gender roles and traditional gender conventions, but also conforming to gender stereotypes.
 The concept may be considered outdated or looked at from a positive viewpoint.
-Feminine traits are often devalued and unwanted, and tomboys often respond this viewpoint.
+Feminine traits are often devalued and unwanted, and tomboys often respond to this viewpoint.
 This can be due in part to an environment that desires and only values masculinity, depending on the decade and geographical region.
 Idealized masculinity is atop the hegemony and sets the traditional standard, and is often upheld and spread by young children playing with one another.
-Tomboys may view femininity as having been pushed on them, which results in negative feelings toward femininity and those that embrace it.
+Tomboys may view femininity as having been pushed on them, which results in negative feelings toward femininity and those who embrace it.
 In this case, masculinity may be seen as a defense mechanism against the harsh push toward femininity, and a reclaiming of agency that is often lost due to sexist ideas of what girls are and are not able to do.

 In western culture, tomboys are expected to one day cease their masculine behavior, usually during or right before puberty, return to feminine behavior, and are expected to embrace heteronormativity.
 Tomboys who do not do such are occasionally stigmatized, usually due to homophobia.
 Barbara Creed argues that the tomboy's "image undermines patriarchal gender boundaries that separate the sexes", and thus is a "threatening figure".
 This "threat" affects and challenges the idea of what a family must look like, generally nuclear independent heterosexual couplings with two children.